Out of the Box: 3 Prefab Projects Revamping New England Real Estate

 What is the thing that surprises their clients the most when the project is finished?

 “Truthfully, with the technologies we use now to model and visualize the projects beforehand, what we mostly find is that when we stand there with our initial rendering and the finished project, it looks exactly the way we drew it,” says Keating.
 “That’s amazing.”

-For more information on Stack + Co. projects, visit stackac.com.This post is a sponsored collaboration between Stack + Co and Boston magazine's advertising department.
+For more information on Stack + Co. projects, visit stackac.com.This is a paid partnership between Stack + Co and Boston Magazine's City/Studio